UNI is monitoring the global, domestic, and local situation closely and giving the situation all the serious attention a pandemic demands.

 The volatility of the financial markets sparked by, among other things, the economic uncertainty caused by the COVID-19 pandemic has been in the news for several weeks.
 This is likely of great concern to you, which is understandable.
 In this context, however, it is important to remember what we have learned from previous crises, specifically the one in 2008.

-To help you to better understand the impact and perspectives of COVID-19 on our holdings, please read the text below.
+To help you to better understand the impact of COVID-19 on the future of your holdings, please read the articles below.

 During a period of uncertainty, it may be tempting to act quickly.
 Decisions based on emotions can, however, turn out to be disastrous and severely affect your long-term financial objectives.
 The markets have experienced this kind of volatility before.
 In fact, it is even a necessary part of the economic life cycle.